Dr. Anthony Feinstein

 AF portrait_headshot.jpg

-Anthony Feinstein is a professor of Psychiatry at the University of Toronto.
-His research follows two broad strands.
-The first focuses on the search for cerebral correlates of behavioral disorders associated with multiple sclerosis.
-His second relates to the study of journalists in conflict situations.
+A second strand to his research relates to the study of journalists in conflict situations.
 He has published a series of seminal studies exploring the psychological effects of conflict on journalists covering the Balkans, Iraq, Mexico, Syria, Kenya, Iran, Afghanistan, the refugee crisis in Europe and the aftermath of the 9/11 attack on New York City.
 He currently consults to a number of news organizations including the Globe and Mail, CNN, the New York Times and Agence France Press.

 Read Dr. Feinstein’s “Journalism and Conflict Publications”.